ratiw/ajaxtable.js/README.md

 Options
 -------
-- `api` -- the api url used to request for the table data.
+- `url` -- the api url used to request for the table data.

 - `showFooter`